BluuArc/MMSS-Server/TestCases.md

  ## Listing All Whitelisted Users of a Specific Type
 * **Method Tested:** `/user/list/whitelist/<type>`
 * **Input:** Simple connection to the `/user/list/whitelist/<type>` URL via the GET protocol.
 For example, this test will use `/user/list/whitelist/guardian`.
 * **Output:** JSON string with array of users on the whitelist, with the format of each user being based on the [PassableUser](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
-Default return value for valid input is shown below.
+A sample return value for valid input is shown below.
 Array will be empty if no users are available.
 ```
 [
     {
-        "isBeingListened":true,
+        "editor_info": {
+            "id": "l33tgu4rd1an",
+            "type": "user"
+        },
-        "name":"john doe",
+        "name": "john doe",
-        "id":"12345abcde",
-        "type":"guardian",
-        "logs":[],
-        "notifications":[]
+        "id": "12345abcde",
+        "type": "guardian",
+        "logs": [],
+        "notifications": [],
+        "isBeingListened": true,
+        "last_update_time": "2017-04-03 07:22:25"
     }
 ]
  ```